Do you have problems with your car and suspect that the catalytic converter is defective?

 1. Check Engine Light

-Engine check light, one of the most obvious and indications of any malfunctioning in your car, is also one of the indications for a bad catalytic converter.
-Upon checking from a compatible device, it will give catalyst failure code in the result which will have to decoded using reader’s manual.
+The check engine light, one of the most obvious indicators of a malfunction in your car, is also one of the indications of a bad catalytic converter.
+When checked by a compatible device, it gives a catalyst fault code which must be decoded with the help of the operating manual.

-In most cases, you will experience a P0420 or a P0421 code.
-These are the codes that appear when the engine control unit has detected a bad catalytic converter.
-If you want to learn more about these codes you can find out our other article here: P0420 Code.
+In most cases you will receive a P0420 or P0421 code.
+These are the codes that appear when the engine control unit has detected a bad catalyst.
+If you would like to know more about these codes, you can find our other article here: P0420 Code.

-Secondly, the catalytic converter can also be tested manually using IR thermometer.
-Start the car and let the engine run until it gets fully warm up.
-Once it gets warm up, then lift your car from using a jack or any support, then measure inlet temperature of your catalytic.
-After then measure the outlet temperature of your catalytic.
+Secondly, the catalyst can also be checked manually with an IR thermometer.
+Start the car and let the engine run until it has warmed up completely.
+Once the engine has warmed up, lift the car with a jack or other support and then measure the inlet temperature of the catalytic converter.
+Then measure the outlet temperature of your catalytic converter.

-Compare both inlet and outlet temperatures, if the exit temperature is slightly lower than the inlet one, it means your catalytic is fine or if there is a high difference between both, then it means your catalytic is faulty.
+Compare both the intake and outlet temperatures.
+If the outlet temperature is slightly lower than the inlet temperature, it means that your catalytic converter is OK, but if there is a big difference between the two, it means that your catalytic converter is defective.

-If you experience a Check engine light on your dashboard, make sure to read the trouble codes with an OBD2 scanner to see if you get the P0420 code, and make sure to repair any other trouble codes before replacing your catalytic converter.
+If you experience a Check engine light on your dashboard, make sure to read the fault codes with an OBD2 scanner to see if you get the P0420 code, and make sure to repair any other fault codes before replacing your catalytic converter.

 2. Acceleration Lag

-If you observe delays in acceleration or you find that your car is not accelerating properly and losing power while going in steep areas and all other things that are spark plugs, filters etc. are fine, then your catalytic converter is at fault.
-Mechanics usually misdiagnose catalytic converter’s fault with other components that are unnecessary to change.
+If you observe delays when accelerating or notice that your car does not accelerate properly and loses power when driving in steep areas, while all other parts like spark plugs, filters etc. are fine, then it is your catalytic converter’s fault.
+Mechanics usually misdiagnose the fault of the catalytic converter with other components that need to be replaced unnecessarily.

-You can also check it yourself.
-Keep your hand at the exhaust pipe and ask someone to push race paddle to increase your rpm, to 2000, if you get a hot feeling at exhaust flow, it means your catalytic is choked.
+You can also check this yourself.
+Keep your hand on the exhaust pipe and ask someone to push the race paddle to increase your RPM to 2000.
+If you get a hot feeling in the exhaust, it means that your catalytic converter is choked.

-Low Fuel economy is one of the symptoms of a bad catalytic converter.
-Due to improper burning of fuel, it reduces overall fuel average of the car resulting in an increase in expense.
+Low fuel economy is one of the symptoms of a poor catalyst.
+Due to improper combustion of the fuel, it reduces the overall fuel efficiency of the car, resulting in increased costs.